MotusWTS/motusServer/inst/doc/status_api.md

    Otherwise, an error message is returned in item `error`.

 ## Changelog ##

+2018-01-29
+   - `list_jobs` now supports `"serno":"XXX"` in its `selector` field, to extract top-level jobs any of whose subjobs has a `serno='XXX'` parameter, as this is quick.

 2018-01-26
    - `list_jobs` now supports having both options `countOnly` and `errorOnly` be `true`,